ludawg44/product-mgt-strategy/README.md

 *Class Assignment*
 - Develop a Product Requirements Doc (template will be provided) for a product in your sector (provided that resources are not an issue)

+Class slidedeck and PRD are saved in the main repo.

 # Session 2
 *Flow*
 - Discuss the rest of the documents that make up a product, i.e. (Design Doc etc)